 Combined, these assets have helped Colorado develop into the nation’s second-largest aerospace economy, with more than 400 companies who are leading and supporting groundbreaking missions related to space and planetary science.

-Some of these companies, including Surrey Satellite, Sierra Nevada Corporation, Lockheed Martin and Ball Aerospace & Technologies Corporation, play critical roles in developing spacecraft to explore the final frontier.
+Some of these companies, including Surrey Satellite, Sierra Nevada Corporation, Maxar Lockheed Martin, Space Systems, and Ball Aerospace & Technologies Corporation, play critical roles in developing spacecraft to explore the final frontier.
 Others, such as the National Center for Atmospheric Research, perform revolutionary research that will enable us to further explore and better understand the planet.